hesscl/hesscl.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an Assistant Professor of Sociology in Department of Sociology and Criminal Justice at Kennesaw State University.
+I'm currently an Assistant Professor of Sociology in the Department of Sociology and Criminal Justice at Kennesaw State University.
 Prior to this faculty appointment, I served as a postdoc at Cornell University in the Jeb E. Brooks School of Public Policy and I received my Ph.D in Sociology from the University of Washington.

 My research focuses on topics of residential segregation, neighborhoods and the changing geography of place-based inequalities, and my work has appeared in peer-reviewed outlets like _Demography_, _Urban Affairs Review_ and  _Social Forces_.
 Across my research, I'm a data omnivore and a big proponent of the R language for statistics and data visualization.
 I especially ❤ ggplot2.